 Both men provided services vital to a nascent frontier town.
 One turned out lumber and flour.
 The other set broken bones, stitched wounds, and treated ague and chilblains and jaundice.

-But soon after Feild moved to Fort Worth he came down with a fever.
+But soon after Feild moved to Fort Worth, Julia Kathryn Garrett writes in Fort Worth: A Frontier Triumph, Feild was stricken with a fever.
 The tiny civilian settlement had no doctor, of course, so a doctor was fetched from Dallas.
 The thirty-mile trip was a long house call for young Doc Peak.
 In fact, it was a house call that lasted a lifetime.

 Dr. Carroll M. Peak cured Feild of the fever.
 Whereupon Feild and the rest of the handful of Fort Worth residents began a campaign to convince Peak to forsake Dallas, where he was a doctor, in favor of Fort Worth, where he could be the doctor.